BenBoBo/seohtracker-mac/resources/Seohtracker.help/general_usage.rst

 =============

 Seohtracker is very simple to use.
-On the left of the main application window you can see the list of measurements you have taken over time, and below this list there is a minus and plus button, to remove and add entries.
+On the left of the main application window you can see the list of measurements you have taken over time.
+To its right there is a graph plotting the measurements.
+Below the measurement list there is a minus and plus button to remove and add entries.

 By pressing the plus button at the bottom you will be asked to enter the weight and date of a new measurement.
 After accepting the dialog the new entry will appear in the measurements list.
 If you need to change a measurement, select it on the list and use the modification button on the right of the main application window.

+You can also click on the graph displayed to the right, which will select the nearest measurement on the list.
+Selecting manually an entry on the list will highlight it on the graph too.
+When an entry is selected a horizontal line is drawn on the graph so you can visually see where that value lies compared to other points on the graph.

 By default Seohtracker will attempt to detect your locale settings, but if you see the weights being specified in **kg** when you want them in **lb** (or vice